 The Rectory

 The Rectory and Coach House were built in 1859 by James and William Macarthur.
-The two storey Georgian Style Rectory has an attached single storey kitchen wing, and shuttered 12 pane sash windows and french doors; the roof is slate.
-A recent extension provides a large family room and the original east front verandah has been reinstated.
+The two storey Georgian Style Rectory has an attached single storey kitchen wing, and shuttered 12 pane sash windows and French doors; the roof is slate.
+A recent extension provides a large family room and the original east front veranda has been reinstated.
 The Rectory is a private residence and not open for inspection.

 In 1906, the Camden Park Estate Pty Ltd, gave the Rectory and 2.4 ha of surrounding lands, now 0.9 ha, to the Church Property Trust.
 The 1 .1 ha grass slope between the Rectory and the Church was acquired in 1911 and was used as the Rector’s horse paddock.